-In order to improve our customers' safety, reliability and sustainability of the use of primary equipment we must find new technical solutions to meet stringent requirements and growing market expectations.
+In order to improve responsibly our customers' security, reliability and sustainability of the use of primary equipment we must continually find new technical solutions to meet stringent requirements and growing market expectations.
 This means understanding the different needs of our customers, while at the same time finding sustainable ways to meet increasingly stringent requirements on equipment and the environment.